annattiwary12/Pdf-reader/README.md

 # 🧠 Chat with PDF

 Chat with any PDF using AI!
-This tool lets you upload a PDF and ask questions about its content — perfect for studying, summarizing, or extracting key insights.
+This tool lets you upload a PDF and ask questions about its content — perfect for studying, summarizing, or extracting key insightss

 ## 🔍 Features